MarijnStevens/yagna-binaries/README.md

 # yagna-binaries

-These builds are for testing only
+These builds are for testing only for aarch64 (running on a raspi4)

 ```Bash
 $ chmod +x ./install.sh